 The base is then consolidated with a liquid binder that holds it securely in place, ensuring no loose particles get caught up in the asphalt application.

 Only after all these steps are taken does the asphalt paving commence.
 Asphalt — made of aggregate, sand and oil — provides a strong, durable, attractive surface for your parking lot.
 But the mixture is not always the same, as it is with cement.
 Different proportions and additives are necessary depending on factors such as the depth (or even existence) of a base coat.
 The temperatures at which the asphalt is mixed also affect the outcome of the product.

 Special care is taken with the joints that help the surface adhere as well.
 Once this is done, we roll it flat to achieve the smoothest surface possible.

 Follow up the installation with asphalt striping, and your Utah parking lot is complete.
 To properly maintain it so it lasts longer, make sure it remains free of standing water and debris, seal any cracks promptly and have sealant coats applied regularly.

-When you need a new parking lot in Utah, call Renaissance Asphalt.
+When you need a new parking lot in Utah, call your expert asphalt paving company.